mcdeoliveira/pyctrl/examples/README.md

 1. `rc_mip_balance.py`

    Run `rc_mip_balance.py` and follow the instructions on the screen.
-Raise your eduMIP to start balancing.
+Simple raise your eduMIP to start balancing and drive the eduMIP around.

 2. `rc_mip_drive.py`